Abhivesh-Shukla/CPU-Scheduler-Project/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your improvements.
 Ensure your code follows the project's coding standards and include relevant tests.

----

-Feel free to explore and contribute to this project.
-If you encounter any issues or have suggestions, please open an issue on GitHub.

-For more details, visit the [CPU Scheduler Project repository](https://github.com/sukhum29/CPU-Scheduler-Project).